 Transfer of Credits

-- Missouri, and/or NREMT licensed EMTs may receive credit for RREMSA’s EMT course work.
+Students who have a Missouri, and/or NREMT EMT License may receive credit for RREMSA’s EMT course work.

 Students with medical training, including nursing, military medical training, etc. are not be given advanced placement in the EMS Program.

 Students may register for open classes any time during the scheduled registration periods.
 However, students should be aware that Respond Right® EMS Academy reserves the right to change the schedule, including fees and instructor assignment, and to cancel classes appearing in the schedule.
 Decisions to conduct or cancel courses are made based upon enrollment levels in class sections.
 When a course is cancelled, staff will contact students and advise them of their options.